tomit4/CityStats/docs/installation.md

 npm run dev
 ```

-CityStats uses Vite under the hood.
-It should provide you with the local address
-and port number (usually localhost:5173) you can bring up in your browser to
+CityStats's frontend uses Vite under the hood.
+Running the above command should provide you with an output that indicates the local address and port number (usually localhost:5173).
+You can bring this local address up in your browser to view the frontend.
-view the locally run server.

 ##### Containerizing for Production

 When ready for production, CityStats is run virtually through docker containers.
-The use of docker and is various intricacies is outside the scope of this
+The use of docker and its various intricacies is outside the scope of this
 document, and it is assumed you have a basic understanding on how to use docker
 and forward the exposed ports to a reverse proxy/http server like NGINX.